Continuous-time Risk-sensitive Reinforcement Learning via Quadratic Variation Penalty: Discussions

 There are alternative formulations of risk sensitivity other than the exponential form proposed in discrete-time systems, e.g., \cite{xu2023regret,wu2023risk}, however, it still seems unclear what the continuous-time counterpart is and if any form of penalty can be introduced to transform the nonlinear objective to a recursive utility maximization problem.
+How to address the distributional robustness other than the KL divergence in the continuous-time diffusion processes in a tractable way and to conduct RL still remains largely an open question for future research.